Rashid Behbudov Street

 Rashid Behbudov Street (Rəşid Behbudov küçəsi) is an arterial road in central Baku, Azerbaijan, named after famed Azerbaijani singer Rashid Behbudov.
-It begins at the south end of the Sabayil district of Baku and continues north, terminating at intersection with Bakikhanov Street intersecting Uzeyir Hajibeyov Street.
+It begins at the south end of the Sabayil district of Baku and continues north, terminating at the intersection with Bakikhanov Street intersecting Uzeyir Hajibeyov Street.

 Overview of the street

 The former names of the street include "Budagovskaya", "Kaspiyskaya", "Lieutenant Schmidt".
 It was renamed after a renowned Azerbaijani singer and actor Rashid Behbudov.
 It stretches 2.16 km.
-Connecting Neftchiler Avenue in Baku downtown via stretch of Bakikhanov street to Tbilisi Avenue, which leads to northern entrance of Baku.
+Connecting Neftchiler Avenue in downtown Baku via a stretch of Bakikhanov Street to Tbilisi Avenue, which leads to the northern entrance of Baku.
 Rashid Behbudov Street is heavy with traffic throughout the day.
-Both OVIR (Department of Visas and Registration) issuing passports and Azerbaijan University of Languages are located on Rashid Behbudov street, which causes more traffic during the academic year, due to the increased number of commuting students and incoming citizens from other parts of the country to register their passports.
+Both OVIR (Department of Visas and Registration) issuing passports and Azerbaijan University of Languages are located on Rashid Behbudov Street, which causes more traffic during the academic year due to the increased number of commuting students and incoming citizens from other parts of the country registering their passports.

-The southern part of the street has many buildings from the 19th century with many boutiques, shops and upscale restaurants, whereas the northern part is seen with newly built high-rise buildings.
+The southern part of the street has many buildings from the 19th century with many boutiques, shops, and upscale restaurants, whereas the northern part is seen with newly built high-rise buildings.